automation-co/husky/README.md

 "
 ```

-If you have made any other changes in the hooks you can appply them by using `$ husky install`
+If you have made any other changes in the hooks you can apply them by using `$ husky install`

 ---